briggsprashar/sports_metric_analysis/Project.md

 <img src="IMAGES/2.1.2viz.png" alt=">=5 tests viz" width= "900">

 ---
-> **Note:** The % of players with >5 tests is much more for Men's baskteball Team (~93%) than for Women's basketball team (~20% with less than 5 tests) in the sample dataset.
+> **Note:** The % of players with >5 tests is much more for Men's basketball Team (~93%) than for Women's basketball team (~20% with less than 5 tests) in the sample dataset.
 Also see is that testing in Football is overall much more thn in any other sport.
 ___

 <br />